A guide to getting turn-by-turn (TBT) navigation working on the Edge 1000

 - Give a bleep and an instruction for every entry in the RideWithGPS cue sheet (if you used the TCX option)

-Note that when you hit the Ride button, the Garmin will say “Calculating” from 0 to 100% whilst it works out the turn-by-turn notifications for your route.
+- When you hit the Ride button, the Edge 1000 will say “Calculating” from 0 to 100% whilst it works out the turn-by-turn notifications for your route.
 The speed at which it goes through this process is not consistent (e.g. it may take as longer to get from 30% to 40% than it did to get from 20% to 30%).
-On longer routes it may stick on 100% for a while.
+It may stick on 100% for a short while at the end, especially on longer routes.

 Ride WithGPS Premium Users